 Skip to main content

-Create NFS-based file shares and mount them to your Linux virtual machines, bare metal servers, or GPU clusters.
+Create NFS-based file shares and mount them to Linux virtual machines, bare metal servers, or GPU clusters.
 Two types of file shares are available:

 • Standard are general-purpose file shares using a Ceph-based backend.